 AFLAC Incorporated (AFL).
 Below are some highlights from the above linked analysis:

-Company Description: Aflac Incorporated provides supplemental health and life insurance in the U.S. and Japan.
-Products are marketed at work sites and help fill gaps in primary insurance coverage.
-Approximately 80% of earnings comes from Japan and 20% from the U.S.
+Company Description: Aflac Incorporated provides supplemental health and life insurance in Japan (80% of earnings) and the U.S. Products are marketed at work sites and help fill gaps in primary coverage.

 Fair Value: In calculating fair value, I consider the NPV MMA Differential Fair Value along with these four calculations of fair value, see page 2 of the linked PDF for a detailed description: